 Kimballton is a tiny city located in the state of Iowa.
 With a population of 285 people and just one neighborhood, Kimballton is the 420th largest community in Iowa.
 Kimballton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Kimballton is a blue-collar town, with 40.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kimballton is generally considered to be a blue-collar town.
+40.95% of the Kimballton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kimballton is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Kimballton who work in healthcare suport services (13.33%), management occupations (11.43%), and office and administrative support (10.48%).

 As is often the case in a small city, Kimballton doesn't have a public transportation system that people use for their commute.